 The Truth About Episiotomy: Tips No One Will Share

 Pregnancy & motherhood is a beautiful phase no doubt.
 This is also a phase where you will learn a whole new set of English words about your body.
 Every visit to the doctor you will be introduced to a new set.
-So, equipping yourself with this jargon will help you have a more meaningful conversation with your doctor.
+So, providing yourself with this specialized language will help you have a more meaningful conversation with your doctor.
 Episiotomy is one such word that every pregnant woman should know.

 What Is Episiotomy?

 The muscle between the vagina and the anus is called the perineum.
 A surgical cut to this muscle is called Episiotomy.
 It helps the baby to come out easily during childbirth if the vagina is not stretching enough.
 In India, episiotomy is a fairly routine part of childbirth.
 It is better that you talk to your gynaecologist/obstetrician about it during the last few weeks of your pregnancy so that you are better prepared.
 You can read about the must-haves in your hospital bag here.

 Also read : 7 Must-Have Hospital Bag Essentials For New Moms

 - If there are complications & the baby needs to come out quickly.

 - If your perineum is not stretching during labour.

 How Can You Avoid It?

 Here are some general ways that may help reduce the likelihood of an episiotomy during pregnancy